Kazoo FixtureDB

 Utility Functions

-database since during initializing a template, teletype checks if document hash is changed or not so it does not update template which is customized directly in database.
+If you change an existing JSON file manually and need to update pvt_document_hash you can use kz_fixturedb_util:update_pvt_doc_hash(Path).
+This is necessary for example in Teletype notification templates in system_config database since during initializing a template, teletype checks if document hash is changed or not so it does not update template which is customized directly in database.

-To update all JSON files document hash in FixtureDB use kz_fixturedb_util:update_pvt_doc_hash/0
+To update all JSON files document hash in FixtureDB use kz_fixturedb_util:update_pvt_doc_hash/0.

 Document Attachments

-directory in a separate file.
-Attachment’s filename is the MD5 hash of {DOC_ID}
+Each document’s attachment is saved in database docs directory in a separate file.
+Attachment’s filename is the MD5 hash of {DOC_ID} and {ATTACHMENT_NAME} ending in .att.
+Use kz_fixturedb_util:get_att_path/3,4 to get the file path:

 (fixturedb@hes.2600hz.com)13> kz_fixturedb_util:get_att_path(<<"account%2Fac%2Fco%2Funt0000000000000000000000003-201710">>, <<"201710-vm_message0000000000000000000001">>, <<"vm-new_message.mp3">>).